leonardoeron/Test-Code/README.md

 ## Improvements

-I could work with B.E.M. (block element modifier).
+I could work with B.E.M. (block element modifier) to improve how the appearance of css should appear in the code, but as many developers say: "do not to use B.E.M.
+The CSS gets weird", I left the CSS by default.

 ## Running